 - MENTORING gives young entrepreneurs the chance to be assisted by a Mentor who, thanks to their professional and personal experience, can provide valuable support during the various phases of the start-up and development of a business.
 Are you a young entrepreneur who needs the help of a person with more experience to develop your business idea?
 Ask a Mentor for help!
 Do you think you’ve got what it takes to become a voluntary Mentor?
 Take our test to find out!

-- TRAINING periodically organises business training courses for the young businessmen and women of the future who want to develop their business ideas but must also expand their knowledge on “how to do business”.
+- TRAINING periodically organizes business training courses for the young businessmen and women of the future who want to develop their business ideas but must also expand their knowledge on “how to do business”.
 The MicroLab Association is the Italian partner of the Youth Business Europe network, supporting young entrepreneurs.
 The initiatives can involve groups or individuals, e-learning courses, practical workshops, etc. The Up to Youth courses for aspiring entrepreneurs under 35 are currently held in several Italian cities.

 - TRANSITION FROM SCHOOL TO WORK MicroLab also supports young businessmen and women with courses for Transition from School to Work.

 - SUPPORT FOR MICRO-ENTERPRISES Through a network of voluntary Mentors MicroLab assists and supports the establishment and development of micro-enterprises, small business and other initiatives by people who, if they don’t receive adequate support, run the risk of becoming economic-social outcasts.
-Mentoring micro-entrepreneurs represents the essence of MicroLab and consists of: mentoring to help set up the business (studying the business idea, helping prepare the Business Plan); mentoring after business start-up (checking progress, analysing deviation from the initial Business Plan, establishing corrective actions and setting new goals).
+Mentoring micro-entrepreneurs represents the essence of MicroLab and consists of: mentoring to help set up the business (studying the business idea, helping prepare the Business Plan); mentoring after business start-up (checking progress, analyzing deviation from the initial Business Plan, establishing corrective actions and setting new goals).

 - FINANCIAL LITERACY and microcredit education, training, consulting, education and access to credit to set up and develop a business and plan family resources in a responsible way, through group sessions and individual consulting.